wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 X>###Exercises
 X>
-X> Congratulations!
-You have got Rango up and running.
-This is a X> significant landmark in working with Django.
-Creating views and mapping X> URLs to views is the first step towards developing more complex and X> usable web applications.
-Now try the following exercises to reinforce X> what you've learnt.
+X> Now that you have got Django and your new app up and running, give the following exercises a go to reinforce what you've learnt.
+Getting to this stage is a significant landmark in working with Django.
+Creating views and mapping URLs to views is the first step towards developing more complex and usable web applications.
 X>
 X> -   Revise the procedure and make sure you follow how the URLs are X>     mapped to views.